shushcat/cs586-group_project/deliverables/deliverable-3/README.md

 ![](/img/Q25.png)

-#### TODO Q26: Which schools and colleges that also report students' sexes report the lowest student-faculty ratios?
+#### Q26: Which schools and colleges that also report students' sexes report the lowest student-faculty ratios?

 This question relies on the `faculty_and_sex_ratios` view.